athomo/kcore/README.md

 Running KCoreGC_M
 --
 Here the input needs to be an edgelist (not WebGraph format).
 GraphChi does not read WebGraph format.
-Execute:
+To run, execute:

 __java -Xmx4g -cp "bin:lib/*" -Dnum_threads=4 KCoreGC_M filename nbrOfShards filetype__

 __Example:__
 java -Xmx4g -cp "bin:lib/*" -Dnum_threads=4 KCoreGC_M ./graphchidata/simplegraph.txt 1 edgelist

 Why are we running using a file from subdirectory "graphchidata"?
-This is because GraphChi produces a lot of internal files for the shards it creates and those files are created in the same directory that the input file is.
+This is because GraphChi produces a lot of internal files for the shards it creates and those files are placed in the same directory that the input file is.
 In order to keep the main directory clean, we have copied the edgelist file in the "graphchidata" subdirectory.

 __Remark.__
 GraphChi introduces internally some extra vertices which are not part of the graph.
-So, be prepared to discard the one or more of the last vertices in the output cores file.
-The latter is located in the "graphchidata" subdirectory.
+So, you might need to discard one (or more) of the last vertices in the output cores file.
+The latter is located in the *"graphchidata"* subdirectory.

 Contact
 --